 The assessors will visit all properties with building construction in progress, properties that have sold, as well as newly subdivided parcels.
-As part of our requirement to re-inspect each property in the M.D. of Foothills every five years we plan to visit approximately 2000 properties each year.
+As part of our requirement to re-inspect each property in the Foothills County every five years we plan to visit approximately 2000 properties each year.

-The assessors will be driving M.D.
-Foothills marked vehicles and will have I.D. cards with them.
+The assessors will be driving Foothills County vehicles and will have I.D. cards with them.
 We do inspections 12 months of the year.
 We encourage you to take the time to go over your assessment with them if they come to your house for an inspection visit.

 Thank you for your past and future cooperation with the assessment process.

 If you believe your assessed value may not be accurate or you just want to find out how it was determined, please contact the Assessment Department to have an assessor review your assessment with you.
 You can request a review any time before December 31 of each taxation year.
 Email or phone 403-652-2341 or fax 403-652-6900.